GovTechSG/purple-a11y/INTEGRATION.md

 Run your test with <code>npx cypress run</code> .

-You will see Purple HATS results generated in <code>results</code> folder.
+You will see Purple A11y results generated in <code>results</code> folder.

 </details>